Unfortunately we do not accept new members for free, Now Registration cost 30€, if you are interesting Send Email to [email protected]

 Exactly what I am telling, except:

-1. E60 do not have glass button 2.
-If car is fully locked/on alarm and trunk closed input is intermittent without unlocking, EWS will register the number of trunk open events.
-Which can be seen via diagnosis. |
+2. If car is fully locked/on alarm and trunk closed input is intermittent without unlocking, EWS will register the number of trunk open events.
+Which can be seen via diagnosis.

 05-10-2019, 19:41 PM,